Transcript: Who Says Eggs Aren’t Healthy or Safe?

 "Please note a number of items" about our “salmonella crisis module.”
 "Any questions?"
-Or even better--entire sheets of paper that literally just said this.
+Or even better--entire sheets of paper that literally just said this [“Please consider the environment before printing this email”].
 That was the whole sheet of paper.
 Our tax dollars hard at work.

 But check this out.
 This is some egg company trying to put out a brochure on healthy snacking for kids.
 But because of existing laws against false and misleading advertising the head of the USDA's poultry research and promotion programs reminds them that you can't couch eggs or egg products as being healthy or nutritious.
 See the words nutritious and healthy carry certain connotations (you know that a food is actually good for you), but because eggs have the amount of cholesterol they do (plus all the saturated fat) the words healthy and nutritious are problematic when it comes to eggs.
 This is the USDA saying this!

 However, the USDA helpfully suggests, I believe you can say eggs are naturally nutrient dense.

 Wait a second why can you say eggs are nutrient dense but not nutritious?
 Because there's no legal definition of nutrient dense.
 You can say Twinkies and Coca Cola are nutrient dense, but legally, you can't say something is nutritious unless it's actually… nutritious.